yejiahaoderek/cs152fa21-project.github.io/index.md

-# Plant/Flower Recognition & Diagnosis App
+# Plant Recognition & Diagnosis App
-A project proposal for CS 152
+A project for CS152

-## Project Description
+## Introduction
-People without expertise in plant/flower always find it difficult to identify the plant/flower they encounter with.
-The greater of needs of plant recognition arise from situations where someone buying a new plant but does not know how to take care of it or receving a flower from others but has no idea about the symbolic meaning.
+People without expertise in plant/flower care always find it difficult to identify the plants/flowers they encounter.
+The need for plant recognition and plant pathology software arise from situations where people buy or receive new plants but do not know how to take care of them.

-I want to develop an app that tackles this problem.
-I will focus on training neural networks (NNs) for the recognition & diagonosis for plants.
-The project could be implemented in either of the following two directions.
-1) Borader focus: train the NN to identify the species, health conditions, as well as planting advice of the plant in the input picture; 2) Narrower focus: train the NN to identify the type/name and symbolic meaning of the flower in the input picture.
+We want to develop an app that tackles this problem.
+We will focus on training neural networks to recognize plants as well as diagnose certain plant-related ailments.
+The project will be implemented to train the NN to identify the species, health conditions, and the app should offer some planting advice for the plant in the input picture.
+The primary limitation of the project involves the two pronged nature of the app.
+Classifying plants by species and identifying plant ailments will require separate datasets and perhaps disease classification which discolors or damages distinctive plant features will interfere with species classification.

+Ideally, we would want to efficiently and accurately be able to classify plants and any diseases they may be suffering from.
+The benchmark accuracy isn’t something we know right now and hopefully as we progress with the project, we’ll get more clarity about our goals.
+We do not see any glaring ethical problems with this project but we will do some ethical exploration of other topics in AI, specifically, targeted advertisement.

 ## Project Goals